jmigual/APATeoria/Real Time Systems/lesson_04.md

 - Property
     - Under the assumption above, EDF minimizes maximum lateness

+> How can we design an online test for EDF that tells if we can safely add a new task to the system at time $t$?

 Sometimes there can be a tie and we have to find a way to break the tie consistently.